hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/edge/extentions/__init__.md

 **Important Considerations:**

-*   **Mock Data:**  If `__details__` contains complex data or interacts with external resources, you'll likely need to create a mock object or fixture for it, as demonstrated in `details_data` to make the tests more robust and independent.
+*   **Mock Data:**  If `__details__` contains complex data or interacts with external resources, you'll likely need to create a mock object or fixture for it, as demonStarted in `details_data` to make the tests more robust and independent.
 *   **Real-World Scenarios:** Adapt these tests to reflect the actual functionality of the functions in your code.
 The examples for edge cases and exception testing are provided for you to include if they are applicable to the `__init__.py` code.
 If the Python code has more complex functions or interactions, you would need to create more detailed tests to cover these.

 By including this level of detail and using test fixtures, your test suite will be far more effective and robust in uncovering potential issues.
 Remember to adapt and expand on these tests based on the functions you need to verify in the `__init__.py` file.